Twins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- Minnesota has gone 6-4 (winning 60% of its games) when playing as moneyline favorites of -225 or shorter.
+- Minnesota has a record of 15-9 when playing as moneyline favorites with odds of -175 or shorter (62.5% winning percentage).

-- Minnesota has played in 122 games with set over/under, and have combined with opponents to go over the total 57 times (57-58-7).
+- Minnesota has played in 123 games with an over/under set, and have combined with its opponents to go over the total 57 times (57-59-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!